kawu/hhu-dl-materials-2020/char/README.md

     def forward(self, m: torch.Tensor) -> torch.Tensor:
         return torch.sum(m, dim=0)
 ```
-Since, in constrast with what we were doing before, we want to apply it at the
+Since, in contrast with what we were doing before, we want to apply it at the
 level of words and not entire sentences, we need to use `Map` to integrate it
-in the remaining architecture:
+with the remaining architecture:
 ```python
 model = nn.Sequential(
     Map(nn.Embedding(char_enc.size()+1, 10, padding_idx=char_enc.size())),